Victims of Domestic Violence: We're Not Who They Say We Are

 No, It Doesn't Make Any Sense but Yes, We Do Love Them

 People wonder why we stay with men who beat us.
 Well, we don't.
-We're not staying with that guy, the guy that keeps hitting us.
-We're staying with the other guy that inhabits that body, the one that treats us better than anyone else ever has, the one who takes excellent care of us even at his own expense.
+We don't stay with that guy, the guy that keeps hitting us.
+We stay with the good guy that shares that body, the one that treats us better than anyone else ever has, the one who takes excellent care of us, sometimes at the expense of his own health and happiness.
 We wouldn't ever stay with that other guy.
-We'd dump him in a heartbeat because we're deathly afraid of him and we hate his guts.
+We'd dump that other guy in a heartbeat; not only do we hate him, we are also deathly afraid of him.

 We stay because of the good guy.
 Those men cry over us.
 Horrible, awful tears filled with such sadness that the angels cry for them.
 They profess their love - horrific, all-encompassing love - for us constantly.
 And regardless of how horrible that love is, we have trouble shunning the light.